holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ml_syllabus.md

   systems?
 - What are the strengths and weaknesses of the techniques underlying the AI systems we interact with on a daily basis?
-- How can we create systems that avoid our personal biases and the limits of our knowledge?
-- How can we utilize outside resources to increase our own capabilities?
-- How can data be used to produce just outcomes?
+- What is the difference in the ways machines and humans learn?

 ## Learning Objectives

 - To learn common programming and engineering techniques.
 - To utilize AI to extract knowledge from data.
-- To articulate the value of data in isolation and in aggregate.
-- To understand how the notion of consciousness has evolved over time.
 - To identify areas where AI has been given the power to make real-world decisions.
 - To assess the decisions made by existing AI systems and detect unjust outcomes.
 - To develop confidence and a problem-solving mindset when dealing with new techniques.
+- To identify techniques that increase the effectiveness of learning for both humans and machines.
 - To engage with the material carefully and thoughtfully; to search for and analyze complex meaning.
 - To lead and participate in class discussions and group activities with